ilovemicroplastics/OpenScoutV1-1/Software/Controller/README.md

 10. This command will turn `ros2 topic pub /cmd_vel geometry_msgs/msg/Twist "{linear: {x: 0.0}, angular: {z: 1.0}}"`

 - These interfaces are functional, nevertheless refinement will be continued at a regular pace.
-- Community contributions are welcome, these are just examples and for certain use cases adjustments will likely be neccesary.
+- Community contributions are very welcome.